nikolaybutnik/oop-general-hospital/README.md

 # project-2

 ​

+## NEW IDEA

+This app will work as a database of patients and disease.
+A doctor can create a patient by inserting the patients information, symptoms and vitals.
+The app will then read through disease table and determine which disease is ailing the patient.
+The doctor may also see the status of all patients and update the status of all patients.
+The doctor may also view a cheat sheet of all the disease and their symptoms read from the diseases table.

+EXTRA: The app can also simulate the changing vitals of the patient and it will change the patient's disease.

+## OLD STUFF

 This is a gameified app that simulates a pandemic-time hospital.
 The app uses a database to keep track of checked in patients and their personal information and health conditions.
 The database would have a true/false status for COVID infections.